itisameerkhan/itisameerkhan/README.md

 ![](https://komarev.com/ghpvc/?username=itisameerkhan&color=blue)

 **I'm Ameer khan B** - Driven Electrical Engineering student  with a passion for software development.
 Currently exploring the MERN stack and actively seeking opportunities to learn and grow in the dynamic IT industry .
-Open to connect and collaborate with fellow tech enthusiasts!.
+Open to connect and collaborate with fellow tech enthusiasts!

 <p align="left">
   <a href="https://www.w3schools.com/c/c_intro.php" target="_blank" rel="noreferrer">